Sho Nakata: Nippon-Ham Fighters

 He was in the first pick by Hokkaido Nippon-Ham Fighters in the 2007 draft (High School Players).
 He succeeds the number 6, previously belongs to "Mr. Fighters" Yukio Tanaka.

 He struggled in his first spring training in 2008, and was sent down to ni-gun for seasoning.
 He fared well, hitting .255/.339/.464 with 11 HR in 196 AB.
 He was five homers behind Eastern League leader Yohei Kaneko despite missing the last two months after knee surgery.

 Nakata starred in the minors in 2009, tying the Eastern League RBI record (95, previously set by Corey Paul) and setting a new homer record (30, also held by Paul).
 He made it into 22 official games, debuting on May 23 and singling off Ricky Barrett in his first at-bat in Nippon Pro Baseball.
 He was 10 for 36 with two doubles, three runs, one RBI, one walk and 15 whiffs for Nippon Ham.

 Nakata was moved to the outfield in 2010, but once again missed two months due to knee surgery.
 He hit .233/.291/.395 with 9 HR but 61 strikeouts in 210 at-bats.
 His first NPB homer came off Yuta Omine on July 20.
 He got six votes for the 2010 Pacific League Rookie of the Year Award, well back of Ryo Sakakibara's 87.
 He also trailed Keisuke Katto, Masahiko Morifuku and Takashi Ogino.

 As a regular in 2011, Nakata hit .237/.283/.408 with 32 doubles, 18 home runs and 91 RBI.
 In a low-offense season, he ranked among the Pacific League leaders in many departments.
 He was third in RBI (behind Takeya Nakamura and Hiroyuki Nakajima), second in doubles (to Kazuo Matsui), tied for third in homers (with Aarom Baldiris, trailing Nakamura by 30 and Nobuhiro Matsuda by 7), tied for 5th in total bases (215, even with Mitsutaka Gotoh), second in sacrifice flies (8, behind Nakajima), third in strikeouts (133, one behind co-leaders Chung-Shou Yang and Nakamura), tied for 6th in double play grounders (12, even with Baldiris) and 9th in slugging (between Goto and Atsunori Inaba).

 He is the first Fighters player to hit at least 20 homers over three consecutive seasons since Michihiro Ogasawara (now the 2nd team coach of the Chunichi Dragons).
 Together with then-rookie pitcher Shohei Ohtani, the duo were dubbed the "O-N tandem of the Heisei Era", referencing Sadaharu Oh and Shigeo Nagashima's "O-N cannon" back in their prime with the Yomiuri Giants.

 Nakata was named the most valuable player of the 2016 Pacific League Climax Series.

 He was selected for the 2018 NPB All-Star game.

 On August 11, 2021, Nakata was suspended indefinitely for committing violence against his teammates.

 Yomiuri Giants

 On August 20, Nakata was traded to the Yomiuri Giants in a gratuitous trade.
 This trade lifted his suspension.

+Chunichi Dragons

+On December 3, it was reported that Nakata had signed a 2-year deal with the Chunichi Dragons.